A Dissection of the Wizards of the Coast Market Research Shows Us How Wrong Even Market Leaders Can Be

 If those 3.25 people are all playing tabletop games together, for instance, but don’t play CCGs because one of them refuses to play anything even resembling Pokemon (which is where I stand), that skews the data towards tabletop gamers and away from CCGs rather than showing a more “pure” result.

 The 2000 US census also shows 50.9% of the American population is comprised of women, but we have no idea how many of the original 65,000 — or final 1,000 — respondents are women.
 To be an “accurate snapshot” of the American market, 50.9% of the respondents in both groups would need to be women.
-The way the data is presented indicates that, most likely, this was not so and results by gender were “gathered as they fall,” meaning information was taken as it came in and looked at afterwards, pointing at the incidents of response by gender as indicators of how the market broke down by gender.
+The way the data is presented indicates that, most likely, this was not so and results by gender were “gathered as they fall,” meaning information was taken as it came in and looked at afterward, pointing at the incidents of response by gender as indicators of how the market broke down by gender.

 This is problematic because a study looking to see what percent of the market is female should have been done separately from one looking to examine the overall market’s purchasing trends.
 Looking to find a gender demographic breakdown within a market should employ a “gathered as they fall,” open methodology using weighted, random sampling whereas examining market trends should use weighted gender requirements (meaning that, if a previous market research survey showed 21% of the market was female then 21% of the answers should be from females, even if they are harder to find and male respondents need to be turned away if data is already completed for their 79% of the research.)